StefKors/portfolio-2024-prismic/src/content/swiftui-staggered-icons.md

-# Mastering Staggered Transparent Icons with SwiftUI (Markdown)
+# Swiftui 101

-Are you looking to create a visually stunning and interactive user interface for your app?
-Look no further than the power of SwiftUI masks and staggered icons!
+no further than the power of SwiftUI masks and staggered icons!
 In this article, we'll dive into the code and uncover the secrets behind crafting a captivating staggered icons interface using transparent icons.

 ## The Inspiration